MatildaDamman/COMP3710_A3/recognition/ISIC_Siamese_47057111/README.md

 Siamese networks are particularly suited to the extreme class imbalance in this dataset (98.2% benign vs 1.8% malignant) because they learn a similarity metric rather than requiring many examples of each class.
 By training on pairs of images, the network learns to identify whether two lesions are similar (both benign or both malignant) rather than classifying individual images directly.

-This approach is more robust when one class has significantly fewer samples, as it leverages the relationships between examples rather than absolute class membership.
+This approach is stronger when one class has significantly fewer samples, as it leverages the relationships between examples rather than absolute class membership.
 For medical imaging with rare conditions, this pair-based learning strategy enables the model to extract discriminative features from limited malignant samples by creating multiple training examples through strategic pairing—a single malignant image can generate multiple training pairs when combined with different benign images.

 ### Data Preprocessing and Augmentation

-All dermoscopic images undergo standardized preprocessing:
+All dermoscopic images undergo standardised preprocessing:

 **Image Preprocessing:**
 - Resized to 224×224 pixels (ResNet18 input requirement)
-- Z-score normalization: `(image - mean) / std`
+- Z-score normalisation: `(image - mean) / std`
 - RGB color space preservation

 **Medical-Appropriate Augmentations:**